JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 ## Summary

-This post contained one example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.
+This post contained _one_ example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.
 You can use this same model for many other use cases as well.

 Next step is to deploy this solution to Azure.
 I'll cover that in my next post.
+Stay tuned for part 2!

 I hope you find this useful!